 Returns of more than 1 year are annualised.
-Returns are calculated on a single pricing basis in SGD with net dividends and distributions (if any) reinvested.
-Offer-to-bid returns include an assumed preliminary charge of 5% which may or may not be charged to investors.
-Past performance is not indicative of future returns.
+Returns are calculated on a single pricing basis in USD with net dividends and distributions (if any) reinvested.
+Offer-to-bid returns include an assumed preliminary charge of 3% which may or may not be charged to investors.